-Around 1972 it was swapped with Birmingham for an EMI equipped scanner, CMCR6, which presumably became LO5.
+Around 1972 it was swapped with Birmingham for an EMI equipped scanner, CMCR6, which became LO5.
 This meant the London fleet was now all EMI.
 The picture below shows her on the road, leaving Epsom after covering the Derby Day.
 The front number plate has moved to the bumper, and is now a reflective type- it is still in that position, but another later shot (see below) shows the plate on the grille.
 The fog lamps have also moved.
 However, we now believe the heavy steel bumper was added at Manchester.

+During her time at Birmingham C9 was called CM1 (Colour Midlands 1), and of course covered many events all over the Midlands and occasionally elsewhere.
 She has also acquired a logo on the front, on the water filler flap under the windscreen pillar.
 It can be seen in some photos, but not well enough to make it out.
 It was believed to be the BBC coat of arms.

 In April 1980 C9 was moved from Birmingham to Manchester to join CMCRs 7and 8, the other Pye equipped vehicles.
 It then became known as North 3.
 The first OB as N3 was a football match from Manchester City FC.